HIGHT: Hierarchical Graph Tokenization for Graph-Language Alignment

 img description

 Figure 2.
-Illustration of motif hallucination caused by tokenization.
+Illustration of Motif Hallucinations.

 To understand the issue of node-centric tokenization more clearly, we construct a simple benchmark called MotifHallu, which measures the hallucination of common functional groups by LGLMs.
 Specifically, we consider the 38 common functional groups in RDKit, and construct 23,924 examples of query-answer pairs that asks LLMs about the existence of the functional groups.